GourSahil/SevJournal/README.md

 # SevJournal
-This is my personal diary where I have written everything I understood about a topic.
+This is my personal diary where I have written the things I understood about topics I learnt or tried to learn.